Bounds of the Pinsker and Fannes Types on the Tsallis Relative Entropy: A consequence of monotonicity of the -divergence

-Adding the term $(1-\alpha)^{-1}\tr(\am)$ in the right-hand side of (\ref{qsfdaf}), we have $\rh_{\alpha}(\am||\bn)$ in view of (\ref{qendf}).
+Basic properties of the quantity (\ref{qsfdef}) are discussed in the paper \cite{hmp10}.
+Using the function $f_{\alpha}(z)=\bigl(z^{\alpha}-z\bigr)/(\alpha-1)$, we actually obtain the quantity (\ref{qendf}).
 One of the most important properties of relative entropies is their monotonicity under the action of trace-preserving completely positive (TPCP) maps \cite{uhlmann77}.
-For a general discussion of a role of stochastic maps in quantum theory, see the paper \cite{busch99}.
+For general discussion of a role of stochastic maps in quantum theory, see the paper \cite{busch99}.
 Many fundamental results of quantum information theory are closely related to the monotonicity of the standard relative entropy \cite{JR10,nielsen,vedral02}.
 General conditions for the monotonicity of the quantum $f$-divergence are obtained in \cite{hmp10}.
-If the map $\varPhi$ is TPCP-map and the function $f$ is operator convex on $[0;+\infty)$ then
+If the map $\varPhi$ is TPCP-map and the function $f$ is operator convex on $[0,+\infty)$ then

 Note that the inequality (\ref{fdmon}) has generally been established in \cite{hmp10} under weaker conditions on the maps.
-From the monotonicity (\ref{fdmon}) we can derive a simple upper bounds on the quantum $f$-divergence in terms of classical one.
+From the monotonicity (\ref{fdmon}) we can derive simple upper bounds on the quantum $f$-divergence in terms of classical one.
+Let $\ip\in\lsp(\hh)$ be a projection.
+It is known that the linear map

+is both trace-preserving and completely positive.
+Combining this fact with the monotonicity (\ref{fdmon}), we have arrived at a conclusion.